CSP Conference 2021: “Human Dimension of the OSCE: Reviving Key Principles from the Past, Looking into the Future: an overview

 “The Polish example is not exceptional one but part of a larger authoritarian trend.
 This has an impact on the whole European Union and we have a huge discussion on non-enforcement of the cooperate justice of the EU and even some attempts to undermine the credibility of the EU as this a political organization.
 We see that the EU is on the one hand suffering because of the problems with Poland and Hungary but on the other hand the EU is strengthening its own instruments on the rule of law, human rights and is becoming more and more active player not only globally but locally in European endowment of democracy.”

-- Vladimir Kara-Murza, Russian journalist, opposition politician and civil society activist
+- Vladimir Kara-Murza, Russian journalist, an opposition politician, and civil society activist

 Mr. Kara-Murza reminded that all major obligations that have been codified in the OSCE documents have been violated by the current Russian regime.
-The on-going pandemic has been used as a pretense to further restrict the rights of the civil society.
-There were only three places in Moscow, where the COVID-19 restrictions had been kept in place by the Russian authorities: the courtrooms, opposition rallies and the OSCE observation missions.
+The ongoing pandemic has been used as a pretense to further restrict the rights of civil society.
+There were only three places in Moscow, where the COVID-19 restrictions had been kept in place by the Russian authorities: the courtrooms, opposition rallies, and the OSCE observation missions.

 “Freedom of assembly the second area that have been hampered by the Kremlin regime, participating in a peaceful demonstration is essentially a crime in Putin’s Russia.
 More than eleven thousand detainees this year alone from the peaceful rallies…more than hundred criminal cases of participation in peaceful demonstrations and exercising their right of the freedom of assembly guaranteed by the OSCE founding documents.”